Efficiency - Do you always try to work in pairs?

 Some projects are done quicker with two people - especially when they are complex.
 But on most projects there is an overhead, because of the extra communication between the developers - you now have to please someone else - not just yourself.

-We generally estimate the overhead as 20% extra.
-But this is more than offset by the cleaner code and better solutions that come from two brains working together.
+Estimates vary for the overhead, but say it is 20% extra, this is more than offset by the cleaner code and better solutions that come from two brains working together.

 What if you are working remotely from each other?

-If you are really working closely together, you will be using an application like
+If you are working with someone remote, you will be using an application like

-TeamViewer to view one another's desktops so you can help each other out when necessary.
+TeamViewer or another support tool to view one another's desktops so you can help each other out when necessary.
 You should have

 TeamViewer showing on a 2nd monitor.